kfinley/KyleFinley.net/packages/vue2-client/src/articles/music/old-flatback-bass.md

 ---

-I recently purchased this old flatback bass.
-There is no maker label or obvious markings.
+I recently picked up an old flatback bass.
+There is no maker label or obvious markings inside other than repair signatures and stamps.
 I suspect it's a 19th century German, Bohemian, or possible Tyrolean but I'll have to see what others say.
-It has had a previous major resotration done by Karl A. Munson of Monmouth, IL.
-This restoration was done in 1953 (written inside in multiple places next to his stamp).
+I've been told by my luthier that it's approximately 1880s and German.
+It's had several repairs and there's evidence the top has been off at least twice.
+A major resotration was clearly done by Karl A. Munson of Monmouth, IL.
+This restoration was in 1953 (written inside in multiple places next to his stamps).
+My luthier also found another stamp and signature in the center of the top under the fingerboard area.
 There's also what looks like marked with a paint brush either S-WI-III, S-UI-III (the S could be a 5).

-It looks like the 1953 restoration included a lot of work including many cleats, top grafts, edge replacements, installation of new ribs on the lower bout, and (I suspect) neck block and crack repair.
+It looks like the 1953 restoration included a lot of work with many of the cracks cleated, top edges built up, edge replacements past the perfling all around, possibly installation of braces along the ribs on the lower bouts where the large cracks are, and maybe the neck block and crack repair.
 The slope of the block looks like it's different than what it once was, which would make the back a little longer than originally.
 There's what looks like a plug on the heel of the block shown in the pictures.
 The crack repair looks ok.
-Some of the smaller cracks are only glued and taped so they may have been repaired by someone else.
-There seems to be only one crack that has no repairs (center seam extending up from saddle).
+Some of the smaller cracks are only reapaired with linen so they may have been repaired by someone else.
+There seems to be only one spot that has no repairs and is opening up a little (center seam extending up from saddle).

-Unfortunately along the way the scroll took a major whack and broke off at the base of the pegbox.
-It's been glued back on but the repair is subpar so this needs addressed.
-It has Hat Peg Machines that look like old Rubners.
-The nut was missing but the bass did come with the tailpiece, Spirocore strings (mediums with life left), an old Realist Copperhead pickup, and a nice old massive rolling bag (which needs some repair).
-The fingerboard is in great shape and feels really nice.
+Unfortunately along the way the scroll was broken off at the base of the pegbox.
+It was glued back on but the repair was done with super and C clamp in clearly a garage style repair.
+This has since been redone and is solid (not photoed yet).
+It has modern hat-peg machines that replaced the original ones and I've confirmed with the CEO of Rubner Machines company that they are in fact Rubner Tuners from the early 90s.
+I suspect these were replaced when the scroll was broken.
+The nut was missing when I got it but it did come with a tailpiece, Spirocore strings (mediums with life left), an old Realist Copperhead pickup, and a massive rolling bag that's in rough shape.
+The fingerboard is very thin but plays well and I agree with my luthier that it needs to be replaced in order to provide more support for the neck.
+The scroll also has a string dent in it.
+My luthier thinks this worn in from several decades of being tied down on a wagon while traveling.

+The bass is currently playable and has Evah Pirazzi Wiechs on it.
+I'm actively using it for select gigs with a Shertler Stat-B mic/pickup.
+I plan on having more work done to it in a few months as some of the crack repairs have opened up.

+The neck is beach wood (orther than the block area that's been modified with maple), the top is very wide grained spruce, and I believe the sides and back are maple.

 The bass has the following measurements: